Ed94/gencpp/Readme.md

 ```

 `name` is a helper macro for providing a string literal with its size, intended for the name paraemter of functions.
-`code` is a helper macro for providing a string literal with its size, but intended for a code string parameters.
+`code` is a helper macro for providing a string literal with its size, but intended for code string parameters.

 All three constrcuton interfaces will generate the following C code: